Constrained and Regularized Quantitative Ultrasound Parameter Estimation using ADMM: Results

 Figure \ref{fig:specular_res} shows the estimated attenuation coefficient map (A), BSC in dB (B), and $n_t$ (C) using ADMM, the proposed C-ADMM with $\gamma=1$, and $\gamma=100$.
 The red arrows illustrate the region where there is a large error.
 ADMM has a high error in depths lower than 10 mm for the attenuation coefficient, giving negative values that are not physically feasible.
 Furthermore, an incorrect band is visible in all three estimated parameters by ADMM.
 The proposed C-ADMM with $\gamma=100$ does not estimate negative values for the attenuation coefficient, and the incorrect band has been removed.
 It should also be noted that ADMM fails to correctly calculate $n_t$ (C) in all regions.
 However, C-ADMM obtains a more reliable estimate of this parameter.
 Comparing the C-ADMM with $\gamma=1$ and $\gamma=100$, C-ADMM with $\gamma=100$ outperforms C-ADMM with $\gamma=1$ (artifacts are marked in C-ADMM with $\gamma=1$ by red arrows).

-The bias errors for different regions specified in Fig. \ref{fig:specular_bmode} are presented in Fig. \ref{fig:bias_at}, \ref{fig:bias_b} and \ref{fig:bias_n} for the attenuation coefficient, BSC, and $n_t$, respectively.
-As shown in Fig. \ref{fig:bias_at}, region R1 exhibits a substantial bias error, particularly with the ADMM method.
+The bias errors for different regions specified in Fig. \ref{fig:specular_bmode} are presented in Fig. \ref{fig:combined} (a), \ref{fig:combined} (b) and \ref{fig:combined} (c) for the attenuation coefficient, BSC, and $n_t$, respectively.
+As shown in Fig. \ref{fig:combined} (a), region R1 exhibits a substantial bias error in attenuation estimation, particularly with the ADMM method.
 However, C-ADMM significantly reduces this bias error, providing estimates that are much closer to the ground truth in this region.
 Additionally, for BSC and $n_t$, ADMM consistently shows high bias error across all regions.
 When comparing the hyper-parameter $\gamma$ values, C-ADMM with $\gamma=100$ achieves considerably lower bias error than with $\gamma=1$, indicating that $\gamma=100$ is a more optimal choice.

 The variance of the estimated parameters is reported for different regions in Table \ref{tab:my-table}.
 We can see a high variance in the attenuation coefficient estimated by ADMM in R1 (0.343), while C-ADMM has a considerably lower variance in this region (0.074 and 0.076).
 Furthermore, C-ADMM exhibits much lower variance for both BSC ($b_t$) and $n_t$ compared to ADMM, which showcases it as a more reliable method than ADMM.